Admissions

 Application process

 The Program begins accepting applications in September.
 Prospective applicants will create an account with the Boston University Centralized Application System (BU-GMS CAS) completing all personal, academic and supporting document sections.
-Applicants will be able to select the graduate program(s) of choice within GMS, and will be prompted to complete corresponding program materials in order to submit.
+Applicants will be able to select the graduate program(s) of choice (including PiBS) within GMS and will then be prompted to fill out the corresponding program materials in order to complete their submission.

-The Admissions Committee will select competitive applicants to interview in late January or February.
-Decisions are made following the last interview day, and applicants will be alerted by email.
-Due to privacy regulations, we cannot give decisions over the phone.
+The Admissions Committee will select competitive applicants for interviews which will take place in late January or February.
+Admissions decisions are made after the final interview day, and applicants will be alerted by email.
+Due to privacy regulations, we cannot provide admissions decisions over the phone.

 Application requirements

-The minimum requirements for the application are below.
+The minimum requirements for the PiBS application are below.

 - Submitted application through BU-CAS portal with all parts complete